MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IV-ForeignTrade-Zones-Board-Department-Commerce/part-400-Regulations-ForeignTrade-Zones-Board/subpart-G-Penalties-Appeals-Board/section-400.61.md

 ##### § 400.61 Revocation of authority. #####

-Link to an amendment published at 89 FR 8530, Feb.
-8, 2024.

-(a) *In general.* As provided in this section, the Board can revoke in whole or in part authority for a zone or subzone whenever it determines that the zone grantee has violated, repeatedly and willfully, the provisions of the Act.
+(a) *In general.* As provided in this section, the Board can revoke in whole or in part authority for a zone (*see* § 400.2(h)) whenever it determines that the zone grantee has violated, repeatedly and willfully, the provisions of the Act.

 (b) *Procedure.* When the Board has reason to believe that the conditions for revocation, as described in paragraph (a) of this section, are met, the Board shall: